amirianos/Ash/README.md

 # Ash
-Ash is a simple linux shell
+Ash is a simple linux shell written with golang